-PCOD and PCOS Treatment in Ahmedabad — A Stepped, Science-Based Approach
+PCOD and PCOS Treatment in Ahmedabad— A Stepped, Science-Based Approach

+We want to say something clearly, right at the start: PCOD and PCOS are among the most treatable causes of infertility.
+The majority of women who come to Wellspring IVF & Women's Hospital in Ahmedabad with a PCOS diagnosis do not need IVF.
 Many do not even need advanced medication.
 What they need is the right diagnosis, the right lifestyle guidance, and — if fertility is the goal — a carefully sequenced treatment protocol that gives the least invasive approach the full chance it deserves before anything more complex is considered.

 That is the philosophy Dr. Pranay Shah has practised for 15 years.
 It is called a Stepped Care Approach, and it is the reason so many women leave our clinic not just pregnant — but genuinely informed about their own bodies.